NilsB98/Diffusion-Based-AD/README.md

 │&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└───good <br>

+### Synthetic anomalies
+To produce synthetic anomalies for training purposes the Describable Textures Dataset is used.
+This can be downloaded [here](https://www.robots.ox.ac.uk/~vgg/data/dtd/)

 ### Related Papers and Features
 * [Anomaly Detection with Conditioned Denoising Diffusion Models](https://arxiv.org/pdf/2305.15956v1.pdf): This paper displayed the idea to condition the diffusion model on the original image, i.e. interpolate the latent vector with the initial image, as well as using a feature-based difference map. <br>